MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: workflow, OData, Power App, SOAP, Entity set not found, workflowWebhookSubscriptions ms.date: 07/27/2021 ms.author: edupont
+ms.search.keywords: workflow, OData, Power App, SOAP, Entity set not found, workflowWebhookSubscriptions ms.date: 03/11/2022 ms.author: edupont
 author: jswymer
 ---

 # Using [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow

 You can use your [!INCLUDE[prod_short](includes/prod_short.md)] data as part of a workflow in Microsoft Power Automate.

+For [!INCLUDE [prod_short](includes/prod_short.md)] online, starting in April 2022, an admin can [switch on a feature](admin-feature-management.md) to make it possible to run a Power Automate flow from most pages.
+To connect to Power Automate, you must authorize Azure Active Directory services to access your [!INCLUDE [prod_short](includes/prod_short.md)].
+Once the admin has connected [!INCLUDE [prod_short](includes/prod_short.md)] with Power Automate, users will see any flows that your organization has added when they choose the **Automate** action in the relevant pages.
+They can run the flows without leaving [!INCLUDE [prod_short](includes/prod_short.md)].

 > [!NOTE]
 > In addition to Power Automate, you can use the Workflow functionality within [!INCLUDE[prod_short](includes/prod_short.md)].
 Note that although they are two separate workflow systems, any workflow template that you create with Power Automate is added to the list of workflows within [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Workflow](across-workflow.md).

 > [!NOTE]
 > You must have a valid account with [!INCLUDE[prod_short](includes/prod_short.md)] and with Power Automate.

+The following section describes how to create a flow in Power Automate.
+But if your admin has switched on the capability for running Power Automate flows from inside [!INCLUDE [prod_short](includes/prod_short.md)], you can also start the process of building a flow from the **Automate** action on the relevant pages.
+In that case, the connection is already set up for you.

 ## Add [!INCLUDE[prod_short](includes/prod_short.md)] as a data source in Power Automate